 Signs, cards, and zombies: 11 "thank yous" for post-wedding warm fuzzies #Wedding Porn#thank you cards Updated Oct 12 2015 (Posted Nov 22 2012) Catherine Clark bijouxandbits Nicole and Chris' rockabilly bowling wedding in Las Vegas and Texas.
 Photos by Tara Swain Photography Here in the U.S. we're celebrating Thanksgiving today, and on Offbeat Bride we have a lot to be thankful for, like our awesome readers, supportive community, advertisers that keep us going, and amazing guest posters.
 From all of us, we thank you for all you do.
 Here are some of our favorite thank you photos and cards from the archives and the Offbeat Bride Flickr Pool.
 Evelyn and Nathan's quirky Humanist wedding in an Irish castle.
 Photo by SOSAC Photography Thanks to Pea-Funk for uploading this to the Offbeat Bride Flickr Pool!
 Amy and John altered a real Settlers of Catan wedding card for their thank yous.
 Thanks to SteamBride for uploading this to the Flickr Pool.
 Photo by Abbie Warnock Saleha and Greg go colorful with their banner.
 Vicki and her groom know how to rock some color too.
 We've seen these Hawaiian thank you cards from Aida and Joe in a Monday Montage.
 Ruben and Joaquin's Mexican Dia de los Muertos wedding.
 Photo by Kari Nye We're pretty sure Joey and Wade's signs mean "thank you" in zombie language.
-Photos by Danni Valdez, Shutter2Think Photography Make your own super-awesome photo prop signs with this tutorial by Whitney Lee More posts for when you're feeling thankful: Why you should start thinking about thank you cards before the wedding Create "thank you" favors with a 3D photo collage Copy 'n' paste thank yous to make your friends & family feel all glowy & special-like Offbeat Bride's archive of thank you cards Catherine Clark Catherine Clark loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Brawny, stout, or burly: larger grooms look HOT NEXT 3 ways StickyGrams can use your Instagram feed to personalize your wedding Show/Hide comments [ 3 ] "and the Netherlands shares our date."
+Photos by Danni Valdez, Shutter2Think Photography Make your own super-awesome photo prop signs with this tutorial by Whitney Lee More posts for when you're feeling thankful: Why you should start thinking about thank you cards before the wedding Create "thank you" favors with a 3D photo collage Copy 'n' paste thank yous to make your friends & family feel all glowy & special-like Offbeat Bride's archive of thank you cards Catherine Clark Catherine Clark loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur babies, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Brawny, stout, or burly: larger grooms look HOT NEXT 3 ways StickyGrams can use your Instagram feed to personalize your wedding Show/Hide comments [ 3 ] "and the Netherlands shares our date."
 Do you have any source for this?
 I've lived in the Netherlands all my life and have never heard of a Thanksgiving holiday here, it's purely a North American phenomenon for this.
 Very curious where this comes from… Reply Ooh, I may have misrepresented that then.
 Wikipedia says there is a Thanksgiving service held in the Pieterskerk, but it must just be there.
 Updating that, thanks! 🙂 Reply No, no, NO!
 Thank YOU!
 I'm not sure my wedding would have been as awesome as it was without OBB!
 Thank you for creating this amazing community!
 I'm so happy to be a part of it.
 Reply Join the conversation Cancel ReplyYour email address will not be published.
-Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
-No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
+Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.